Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

 \section{Case Studies}

-We evaluate type-directed privilege separation by applying it to several case studies that represent real-world applications.
-For each case study we implement two agents, one designed in a conventional fashion and the other with type-directed privilege separation applied.
-Then we evaluate the security and utility of each agent, to understand the advantages and disadvantages of type-directed privilege separation.
-For each case study, rather than build a full-fledged deployable agent, we focus on the aspects that pose a challenge for security.
+We demonstrate the effectiveness of type-directed privilege separation by applying it to several case studies that represent real-world tasks; each case study requires the privileged agent to reason about untrusted data, and thus cannot be protected with standard privilege separation techniques.
+For each case study we implement two agents, one designed in a conventional fashion and the other protected with type-directed privilege separation.
+Rather than building fully-fledged deployable agents, we focus on the aspects that pose a challenge for security.
 We explain the three case studies below.